Joystream/joystream-landing/testnets/rome/forum-module.md

 - `ForumUser`: Represents an actual forum user, which is provided by `ForumUserRegistry` dependency.

-- `ForumSudoId`: Identifies a forum sudo authority, is integer.
+- `ForumSudoId`: Identifies a forum sudo authority.

-- `TopicCategory`: Represents a subcategory, and includes a title, creation date, `ForumSudoId` of creator, parent  category (if not root), and short topic description text.
-Is identified with an integer which is unique across all objects in all subtopics.
+- `TopicCategory`: Represents a subcategory, and includes a title, creation date, `ForumSudoId` of creator, parent category is set to identifier of `TopicCategory` - or not set at all if under root, and short topic description text.
+Is identified with an integer which is unique across all instances in all categories.

 - `Thread`: Represents a thread, and includes a title, creation date and `ForumUserId` of creator.
-Is identified with an integer which is unique across all objects in all subtopics.
+Is identified with an integer which is unique across all instances in all subtopics.

 - `Post`: Represents a thread post, and includes a linked list of body texts, one entry per edit (chronologically ordered) - corresponding to edit history, initial body text (not in list to disqualify otherwise invalid empty list state), creation date and `ForumUserId` of creator.
-Is identified with an integer which is unique across all objects in all subtopics and threads.

-- `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, a hash of the moderated body text, post identifier, a text rationale and the `ForumSudoId` of moderator.
+- `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, `ForumUserId` of original creator, a hash of the moderated body text, a text rationale and the `ForumSudoId` of moderator.

 - `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
-Includes a reference to a `Post` or a `ModeratedPost` (but not both), a thread identifier and a thread position identifier representing position in thread.
-Is identified with an integer.
+Includes an instance of a `Post` or `ModeratedPost` - but not both, a thread identifier and a thread position identifier representing position in thread.
+Is identified with an integer which is unique across all instances in all subtopics and threads.

 ## State

-- `TopicCategoriesById`: Map category identifier to corresponding `TopicCategory`.
+- `topicCategoryById`: Map `TopicCategory` identifier to corresponding instance.

-- `ThreadById`: Map combined topic category identifier to corresponding `Thread`.
+- `threadById`: Map `Thread` identifier to corresponding instance.

+- `nextThreadId`: Identifier to be used for next `Thread` in `threadById`

-- `PostById`: Map post identifier to corresponding
+- `threadEntryById`: Map `ThreadEntry` identifier to corresponding instance.

+- `nextThreadEntry`: Identifier to be used for next in `ThreadEntry` in `threadEntryById`.

+- `forumSudo`: `ForumSudoId` of forum sudo.

 ## Events

-WIP
+- `TopicCategoryCreated`: A topic category was introduced with a given new identifier

 ## Dispatchable Methods